 Yes, yes, I know this isn’t knitting.
 But I couldn’t help pointing out that you can also weave a lovely houndstooth and make almost anything out of it.
-Bluprint member L Jensen made this beautiful scarf for her daughter.
+Craftsy member L Jensen made this beautiful scarf for her daughter.

 Another way to get runway-worthy knits is to make sure they fit your body.
 Stefanie Japel’s Fit Your Knits class will walk you through making adjustments to patterns for the perfect fit in the bust, waist, hips — every part of the garment!